hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 "Note: For first-time users, who have never programmed before and are looking to use the Arduino IDE, we recommend beginning with the SparkFun Inventor's Kit (SIK), which includes a simpler board like the Arduino Uno or SparkFun RedBoard and is designed to help users get started programming with the Arduino IDE."

 I chose to skip the inventor's kit.
-While I do want to learn additional devices, and technically have not programmed (for microcontrollers at least)- I have the Redboard Artemis Nano so I have the basic components of testing whether I am able to upload a file server to the nano (PC/IDE, USB cable, and microcontroller).
+While I do want to learn additional devices, and technically have not programmed (for microcontrollers at least)- I have the Redboard Artemis Nano so I have the core components of the kit  to test whether I am able to upload data, and later, a file server to the Nano (PC/IDE, USB cable, and microcontroller).

 Installing the Bluetooth library
 "Installing the BLE Library